SSCIPaperSubmitter/ssciPDDLPlanner/README.md

 #### 2.4 Editing the models

 In order to edit the model files, any standard editor will suffice, however Protege is recommended.
+Protege is available at http://protege.stanford.edu/.
 The sample BusStates/BusTransitions/TransportPlannerTR model files where created using Protege 5.0.0 (build beta-23).